Huang-Libo/Notebook/UNIX/The_AWK_Programming_Language/ch2_THE_AWK_LANGUAGE.md

 ---

-The simplest regular expression is a string of letters and numbers, like Asia, that matches itself.
-To turn a regular expression into a *string-matching pattern*, just enclose it in slashes(`/`):
+The simplest *regular expression* is a string of letters and numbers, like Asia, that matches itself.
+To turn a *regular expression* into a *string-matching pattern*, just enclose it in slashes(`/`):

 ```awk
 /Asia/
 ```

 This pattern matches when the current input line contains the substring *Asia*, either as *Asia* by itself or as some part of a larger word like *Asian* or *Pan-Asiatic*.
-Note that *blanks* are significant within regular expressions: the string-matching pattern
+Note that *blanks* are significant within *regular expressions*: the string-matching pattern

 ```awk
 / Asia /